A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: Unscaled Storage Model for the Interface Microstructure

 From here, the convergence statement \eqref{Eq convergence of the fractal functional} follows trivially.

-\end{proof} \begin{remark} It is important to observe that the weak convergence of the functionals $\Lambda_{n}$ in $(\ell^{\, 2}(\B))'$ hypothesis is a stronger condition than the \textit{Statement} \eqref{Eq convergence of the fractal functional}, since it can not be claimed that the fractal trace operator $\gamma_{\scriptscriptstyle \B}: \Vb \rightarrow \ell^{\, 2}(\B)$, $q\mapsto q\vert_{\B}$ is surjective.
+\end{proof} \begin{remark} It is important to observe that the weak convergence hypothesis for the functionals $\Lambda_{n}$ in $(\ell^{\, 2}(\B))'$, is a stronger condition than the statement \eqref{Eq convergence of the fractal functional}, since it can not be claimed that the fractal trace operator $\gamma_{\scriptscriptstyle \B}: \Vb \rightarrow \ell^{\, 2}(\B)$, $q\mapsto q\vert_{\B}$ is surjective.
 Moreover, it will be shown that in most of the interesting cases this operator is not surjective. \end{remark}